-Well that would be a delicious dish based on beef and red wine, especially if the wine is red Burgundy.
+Well, that would be a delicious dish based on beef and red wine, especially if the wine is red Burgundy.

-Boeuf Bourguignon or as it is also being called beef Burgundy, is so popular and also so delicious that you should put it among the first names in your list of dishes to try in French.
+Boeuf Bourguignon or as it is also being called beef Burgundy is so popular and also so delicious that you should put it among the first names in your list of dishes to try in French.
 This food is so rich in taste that you will fall in love with it.

-There is a chance that if you try it in the right time and right place, Beef Burgundy becomes your preferred dish for the rest of your travel and you order it far more than just once.
+There is a chance that if you try it at the right time and right place, Beef Burgundy becomes your preferred dish for the rest of your travel and you order it far more than just once.

-This lovely stew is a classical Burgundian dish that is made of beef and red wine along with mush rooms and bacon that are flavored using pearl onions, garlic and carrots.
+This lovely stew is a classical Burgundian dish that is made of beef and red wine along with mushrooms and bacon that are flavored using pearl onions, garlic, and carrots.